 Wild, ABSTRACT, sculptural DESIGN that breaths the primal interplay of flora and fauna.
 LOIHI (low-ee-hee) is named for the Hawaiian undersea volcano, a place of new earth, rawness and simplicity.
-Offerings include floral installations, arrangements, prop styling and art direction for editorial, brands, weddings and more. relocating from the west coast and now booking across new england - montreal, boston, new york + all the woods between.
+Offerings include floral installations, arrangements, prop styling and art direction for editorial, brands, weddings and more. working across new england - montreal, boston, new york + all the woods between.

 the vision and work of linnaea meyer

 Interview with Laura Drouet in preparation for an Elle Decor Italia article, March 2018 - http://www.elledecor.it/en/design/contemporary-flower-bouquets

 You have a background in science.
 How did you come to floristry?

 My medium is now flowers, but I've always had a hand in studying the natural world.
 Five years ago I was researching ocean acidification on the Aeolian Island, Vulcano, totally overcome with the magnificent beauty of such an extreme environment among wind, volcanism, and the encompassing sea.
 I loved the field work, but felt called to something more creative.
 Through a position at Harvard Art Museums I was inspired to take on my own practice and began working with florist Caroline O'Donnell of Wildfolk.
 She gave so much trust which forced me to be experimental, and taught me to use and appreciate oddities in form.

 Your compositions somehow carry the taste of the desert.
 How do natural elements inspire your floral arrangements?